ingaleshubhankar/CPP-HANDBOOK/Design Patterns/Creational_Patterns.md

 This gives flexibility to program, which object needs to create.

 ## 1) Singleton
+The Singleton Pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
+It is widely used in software development where only a single instance of a class is required throughout the application's lifecycle.<br>

 |   Singleton    |
 |:--------------:|
 | <img src="singleton_design_pattern_img.png" alt="Centered Image" width="400"> |
 <br>

 Some components on our system only need to have single Instance.<br>